Ridgely's Delight, Baltimore

-Ridgely's Delight is an historic residential neighborhood in Baltimore, Maryland, United States.
-Its borders are formed by Russell and Greene Streets to the east, West Pratt Street to the north, and Martin Luther King Jr. Boulevard from the western to southern tips.
+Ridgely's Delight is a historic residential neighborhood in Baltimore, Maryland, United States.
+Its borders are formed by Russell and Greene streets to the east, West Pratt Street to the north, and Martin Luther King Jr. Boulevard from the western to southern tips.
 It is adjacent to the University of Maryland, Baltimore, Oriole Park at Camden Yards, and M&T Bank Stadium.
-It is situated a short walk from MARC Train and the Light Rail's Camden Station, which has made it a popular residence of Washington, D.C. and suburban Baltimore commuters.
+It is situated a short walk from MARC Train and the Light Rail's Camden Station, which has made it a popular residence of Washington, D.C., and suburban Baltimore commuters.
 It is within a 5-minute walk of both Oriole Park at Camden Yards and M&T Bank Stadium and a 10-minute walk from Baltimore's historic Inner Harbor.

-The land tract of Ridgley's Delight was surveyed in 1732 for Charles Ridgley.
+The land tract of Ridgely's Delight was surveyed in 1732 for Charles Ridgely.

-In 1792, James McHenry purchased a 95 acre tract from Ridgely's Delight and named it Fayetteville in honor of his friend Lafayette.
+In 1792, James McHenry purchased a 95 acre tract from Ridgely's Delight and named it Fayetteville in honor of his friend, the Marquis de Lafayette.

 With its name derived from Charles Ridgely II's plantation Ridgely's Whim, Ridgely's Delight was originally inhabited by craftspeople but later became home to affluent professionals who used their resources to make the rowhouses more ornate.

-Ridgely's Delight is the birthplace of Babe Ruth and home to the Babe Ruth Birthplace Museum on Emory Street.
-Several bars and shops are located in the neighborhood, most popularly Quigley's Half-Irish Pub, Camden Pub, Corner Bistro & Wine Bar, and Peace and a Cup of Joe.
+Ridgely's Delight is the birthplace of Babe Ruth and home to the Babe Ruth Birthplace and Museum on Emory Street.
+Several bars and shops are located in the neighborhood.